Topdev0706/Blockchain-Bitcoin-/README.md

 To load using qutil, follow the steps below.

 Create a link named "qfactom" in the QPATH directory which points to qfactom/lib.
 This will enable qutil 'require' function to find the init.q file and load the library.
 You can confirm the library is loaded correctly by checking that the .factomd and .factomwallet namespaces are present in the q session.
+The namespace name contains all supported v2 API calls for the associated application.

     q).utl.require "qfactom"
     q)key `